Non-reductive geometric invariant theory and hyperbolicity: Reducing hyperbolicity to intersection theory

+Note that the tangent bundles are vector bundles, and hence this is a short exact sequence of vector bundles over $X$.
+By induction and \eqref{ggen} we get that $T_0(J_kX^*) \otimes \calo(2k)$ is globally generated, and hence

-is nef (note that in this paper we set $\PP(V)$ to be the bundle of 1-dimensional subspaces in $V$, not the $1$-dimensional quotients, hence sections of $\calo_{\PP(V)}(1)$ are points in $V^*$).
-Recall the Segre embedding
+is relatively nef line bundle (note that in this paper we set $\PP(V)$ to be the bundle of 1-dimensional subspaces in $V$, not the $1$-dimensional quotients, hence sections of $\calo_{\PP(V)}(1)$ are points in $V^*$).